 One of the best parts of shopping with a local company is the straightforward delivery.
 As a mattress store serving the Richmond, Katy, and Rosenberg communities, we make getting your new bed simple.
 Before you buy, always get familiar with the return policy and any available sleep trials.
 A sleep trial gives you a set period to test out the mattress in your own home to be absolutely sure it’s the right fit.
 This peace of mind is essential when making such an important purchase for your well-being.

-Consider the Mattress Height
+Does Mattress Height Matter?

 Mattress height, or thickness, is about more than just looks; it affects support, comfort, and durability.
 For great performance, look for a mattress that is at least 12 inches thick.
 This height generally provides better pressure relief and longevity.
 If you are a heavier person, a mattress that is 14 inches or thicker can offer enhanced support and prevent sagging over time.
 Taller mattresses also pair well with adjustable bases, creating a substantial and comfortable sleep system that will last for years.